 - 1/ Personal Income Tax - 2/ Corporation Franchise Tax - 3/ Data for non-PIT items is not yet available - 4/ For tax years 2010, 2011, and 2012, credits subject to deferral.
-Values reported reflect the amount of credit computed absent deferral rules. - 5/ Forecasts for this program are included in the Excelsior Jobs Program estimates and are not separately available for PIT, CFT, Bank, and Insurance taxes. - 6/ The total forecast for the EZ/QEZE Program, including \$17.0 million for Sales Tax, is \$172.0 million. - 7/ The total forecast for the Economic Transformation and Facility Redevelopment Program, including a minimal amount for Sales Tax, is minimal. - 8/ The total forecast for the START-UP NY Program, including \$16.0 million for Sales Tax and \$35.0 million for PIT Exclusion of Wages, is \$104.5 million. - 9/ Data for tax years prior to 2015 include the costs of the retail enterprise tax credit and the rehabilitation credit for historic barns, although those amounts were typically zero or minimal. - 10/ Component-level data is reported in the respective tax article section summary table where taxpayer confidentiality rules permit. - 11/ The Employee Training Incentive Program and the Empire State Jobs Retention Program are funded out of the Excelsior Jobs Program.
-The total forecast for the Excelsior Jobs Program is \$150.0 million. - Less than \$0.1 million - -- Tax expenditure not applicable for these years a.
+Values reported reflect the amount of credit computed absent deferral rules. - 5/ Forecasts for this program are included in the Excelsior Jobs Program estimates and are not separately available for PIT, CFT, Bank, and Insurance taxes. - 6/ The total forecast for the EZ/QEZE Program, including \$12 million for Sales Tax, is \$123 million. - 7/ The total forecast for the Economic Transformation and Facility Redevelopment Program, including a minimal amount for Sales Tax, is minimal. - 8/ Excelsior Tax Incentives are comprised of the tax benefits included in the Excelsior Jobs Program and the Excelsior Business Program. - 9/ Data for tax years prior to 2015 include the costs of the retail enterprise tax credit and the rehabilitation credit for historic barns, although those amounts were typically zero or minimal. - 10/ The Employee Training Incentive Program and the Empire State Jobs Retention Program are funded out of the Excelsior Jobs Program. - 11/ For tax years beginning on or after January 1, 2016, the Beer Production Credit was expanded to include wine, liquor, and cider.
+The amended credit was renamed the Alcoholic Beverage Production Credit. - \ Less than \$0.1 million - -- Tax expenditure not applicable for these years a.
 Investment Tax Credit (ITC)